sensordeck/atlas-docs/docs/index.md

 Sensors typically connected to Atlas include:

-• cameras (USB / UVC)
+• Cameras (USB / UVC)
 • LiDAR sensors
 • IMU
 • GNSS
-• synchronization triggers
+• Synchronization triggers

 These sensors form the **perception domain** of a robotics system.